jasonumiker/kubernetes-training/README.md

 The way that this works is that a controller, the most popular of which is [Argo CD](https://argo-cd.readthedocs.io/en/stable/), sits in the cluster watching the git repo on a particular branch for K8s YAML manifests in particular folders etc., and continually syncs the resources on your cluster(s) with what it sees in git.

 The way that this works is that Argo has extended your kubernetes with the custom resource [Application](https://argo-cd.readthedocs.io/en/latest/user-guide/application-specification/) - and this tells Argo what it should be syncing.
 This can point to a folder with a kustomization.yaml in it and it'll do Kustomize.
-Or it can specify a Helm chart you'd like to deploy along with the version and the requied values and it'll do that too.
+Or it can specify a Helm chart you'd like to deploy along with the version and the required values and it'll do that too.
 And you can mix and match the two as you'll see below.

 **NOTE:** What this means is that you don't need access to the cluster make various changes to it any longer - you just need access to merge the changes to the git repo that Argo is pulling from.
 So this requires more careful attention/control over who has access to merge in that git repo and under what conditions.
 For example, you could require both pull requests for peer review as well as for the change to pass some pre-merge tests before it can be merged.
 Because, once it is merged there, Argo CD *will* pull it in and deploy it in this model!